-In order to be safe emotionally and physically in sexual relationships, both partners need:
+In order to be safe emotionally and physically in sexual relationships, each partner needs:

-- knowledge of what an emotional and physical safety means in a sexual relationship
+- knowledge of what emotional safety and physical safety mean in a sexual relationship

 - understanding about the feelings and social pressures that can get in the way